Jean II Le Maingre

 Jean II Le Maingre (Old French: Jehan le Meingre), also known as Boucicaut (28 August 1366 – 21 June 1421), was a French knight and military leader.
-Renowned for his military skill and embodiment of chivalry, he was made a marshal of France.
+Renowned for his military skill and embodiment of chivalry, he was made a Marshal of France.

 Biography

-He was the son of Jean I Le Maingre, also called Boucicaut and likewise a marshal of France.
-He became a page at the court of Charles V of France, and at the age of 12 he accompanied Louis II, Duke of Bourbon, in a campaign against Normandy.
+He was the son of Jean I Le Maingre, also called Boucicaut and likewise a Marshal of France.
+He became a page at the court of King Charles V of France, and at the age of 12 he accompanied Louis II, Duke of Bourbon, in a campaign against Normandy.
 At age 16 he was knighted by Louis on the eve of the Battle of Roosebeke (27 November 1382).
 In 1383, he began the first of his journeys that would take up more than twenty years of his life.

 In 1384, he undertook his first journey to Prussia in order to assist the Teutonic Order in its war against the pagan Lithuanians, who would convert to Roman Catholicism in 1386.
-After some campaigns against the Moors in Spain, and against Toulouse in France he again accompanied the duke of Bourbon, this time to Spain, which had become a secondary battlefield of the Hundred Years' War.
+After some campaigns against the Moors in Spain, and against Toulouse in France he again accompanied the Duke of Bourbon, this time to Spain, which had become a secondary battlefield of the Hundred Years' War.
 From there he travelled for two years through the Balkans, the Near East, and the Holy Land, in the company of his friend Renaud of Roye and later with Philip of Artois, Count of Eu.
 There, he and his companions composed the Livre des Cent Ballades, a poetical defense of the chaste knight, the central figure of chivalry, which Johan Huizinga found a startling contrast with the facts of his military career.